cscart/docs/en/developer_guide/api/entities/orders.rst

 .. note::

     Guests specify their address and contact information at checkout.
-That’s why you must pass the ``user_data`` array in the JSON when you place an order on behalf a guest.
+That’s why you must pass the ``user_data`` object in the JSON when you place an order on behalf a guest.

 ---------------
 Response Format